-With Independence Day coming up fast, an RV trip is the perfect way to celebrate.
-In Austin, there's always plenty of fun to be had on the Fourth of July with parades, fireworks, and tons of good food every year.
+An RV trip is the perfect way to celebrate holidays or slow down the daily grind.
+In Austin, there's always plenty of fun to be had year round.
+Want to explore the rest of the state?
+We have you covered - here are 15 must-see spots for your Texan road trip.
 RVshare can help you plan your trip in advance to ensure you're making the best use of your time.

 Austin has plenty to do for the adventurous RVer.
 Places like the Austin Aquarium or the Austin Zoo are worth a look, especially if you're traveling with kids, and adults might get a kick out of The Escape Game Austin.
 If you're looking to do some shopping, make sure to check out places like Allens Boots for some quality footwear or Wild About Music if you like music or anything related to making it.